wallacegibbon/simple-keyboard-remapper/README.md

 # Simple Keyboard Remapper

-On Linux, this program creates a new virtual keyboard device with `uinput`.
+On Linux, this program creates a new virtual keyboard device with [uinput][uinput].
 It grabs input from the physical keyboard and pipe events to that virtual device.

 The code is ready to be ported to other systems.